Microsoft UET Consent Mode: how Axeptio helps you stay compliant

 If you are using Axeptio for Brands:

-• Make sure that Microsoft Advertising is listed in your Axeptio widget (you can easily add this vendor from the "Here are our cookies" screen).
+All you need to do is to make sure that Microsoft Advertising is listed in your Axeptio widget (you can easily add this vendor from the "Here are our cookies" screen).

 You're not yet part of the Axeptio community and need a Microsoft UET Consent Mode-compliant CMP?